COR-DEXL/data_lake/README.md

 ### MinIO data lake GUI
 To get access to MinIO data lake GUI, access `localhost:9101` from your web browser.
 MinIO data lake login page will be shown.
 Enter credentials defined in the `.env` file.

+### Conventions
+For data organization inside the data lake, the conventions defined in [docs/convention.md](docs/convention.md) should be followed.

+### Catalog Metadata
+For data catalog metadata, see [docs/metadata.md](docs/meta.ipynb).